RoBro92/SmartRV-TankPro/firmware-controller/README.md

 # Firmware – Controller (ESP32-C3)

-This directory contains ESPHome-based firmware for the SmartRV Water Tank Module v3.0.
+This directory contains ESPHome-based firmware for SmartRV TankPro v3.0.
 The goal is to expose tank levels, relay control, LEDs, and optional buzzer to Home Assistant or the ESPHome dashboard.

 ## Files
 - [`water-tank-module-v3.yaml`](water-tank-module-v3.yaml): Primary ESPHome configuration.